 Enforce Least Privilege

 Least privilege has always been a fundamental security principle, now, we must apply it to non-persons as well.
 This means only giving them the permissions necessary to complete their task.
 Nothing more.
-Enforcing least privilege security controls across all identities is a best practice and the most effective way to reduce overall risk to identities.
+Enforcing least privilege security controls across all identities is a best practice and the most effective way to reduce overall identity risk.
 Least privileged access should be applied for every access decision, answering the critical questions of who, what, when, where, and how identities access resources.

 Effective permissions, or the complete list of permissions an identity owns, must be understood.
 Effective permissions reveal everything your identity can access and do.
 Enterprise organizations must understand the end-to-end effective permissions of non-person identities to understand the full scope of what could happen if a bad actor finds their way in.